ARTF - Art Foundation

 Introduces fundamental concepts in analyzing and interpreting visual art and resources available in the university and community.
 Employs lectures and collaborative and/or experiential modes of learning.
 Written assignments introduce students to various interpretive and analytical models for determining meaning and cultural value in art.
 Attendance at art exhibitions, receptions and lectures is required.

 ARTF 136.
 Foundation 2-D Design (3).

-An introduction to design for visual communication.
-A study of the elements of art and the principles of design relating to formal, Gestalt and conceptual organization of the two-dimensional surface.
+Introduces design for visual communication.
+Studies the elements of art and the principles of design relating to formal, Gestalt and conceptual organization of the two-dimensional surface.
 Includes elements of line, shape, space, texture and value.
 Instructional process includes lecture, critique and supervised studio practice.

 ARTF 145.
 Foundation Drawing (3).

 Introduces visual arts concepts, vocabulary, tools, materials, basic drawing skills and attitudes through the drawing experience.
 Teaches perceptual skills and the ability to represent objects in space and organize them into a coherent pictorial statement along with technical and expressive competence with a limited range of media.
 Structured homework assignments.